corka149/jarvis/README.md

 ## Version history

 1. Version is the implementation of the the shopping list and user + user groups.
 2. Version targets the connecting of sensor devices and measuring for monitoring the flat/house.
+3. Version:
-  3. Version marks the end of any work targeting smart home.
+    1. Marks the end of any work targeting smart home.
 In this version frontend and backend should be separated.
+    2. Added finance domain

 To start your Phoenix server: